eryxcoop/zklogin-aiken/README.md

 ## User flow
-To try the new features introduced in the milestone 3 of the Catalyst proposal (https://milestones.projectcatalyst.io/projects/1400130/milestones/3) you should follow the next steps:
+To try a full zkLogin protocol flow, you should follow the next steps:

 Note: all of this has been tested on the preview network.